 Secondly, you can purchase pre-packaged dehydrated meals to place into your bug-out bag.
 You will find several different companies online with a wide variety of items that are sure to please most anyone’s taste buds.
 Each pouch will have its own instructions on how much boiling water to add and the correct amount of time to leave the food in their bags before the eating begins.

 Remember to include enough meals for the predicted length and people you will be dealing with.
-In any case, 3 days’ worth at least.
+In any case, 3 days’ worth at the very least.

 A Reliable Flashlight